 An accomplished scientific author and inventor, Dr. Page has pioneered surgical concepts in ophthalmic surgery.
 He holds several patents, and in 2019 he won the American Society of Cataract and Refractive Surgery (ASCRS) Film Festival for his ideas in the category of “Instruments & Devices/Intraocular Lenses”.
 Also in 2019, for his pioneering work in safer eye surgery, he was awarded “Best Paper in Session” at the ASCRS national meeting.
-He also competed in the 2019 international film festival in Paris, France taking second place in the category of Surgical Innovation.
 These awards added to his previous first place prize in the ASCRS 2016 Film Festival category of “New Techniques in Cataract Surgery”.
-His concepts for safer surgery and superior refractive outcomes are being developed in the Netherlands and scheduled in 2020 to undergo Initial Clinical Evaluations in Europe and later to follow in the United States.
+His concepts for safer surgery and superior refractive outcomes are currently under development.

 At the request of Dr. David Chang, Professor of Ophthalmology, University of California San Francisco, Dr. Page had the distinct honor of contributing a chapter for the textbook “Advanced IOL Fixation Techniques: Strategies for Compromised or Missing Capsular Support”.
-The textbook was released in 2019 and is likely to serve as the definitive instructional resource for eye surgeons across the world for complex cataract surgery.
+The textbook serves as the definitive instructional resource for eye surgeons across the world for complex cataract surgery.

-On a personal note, Dr. Page has been married to his wife, Jill for over 25 years.
+On a personal note, Dr. Page has been married to his wife, Jill for over 29 years.
 Together they have 4 children.
-One of their identical twin sons attends Ross Business School at the University of Michigan, and the other attends the United States Military Academy at West Point.
-Their youngest son attends Williams College in Massachusetts, and their daughter attends grade school.
+One of their identical twin sons attended the Ross Business School at the University of Michigan and received an advanced degree from the Belmont College for Entertainment and Music Business.
+The other attended the United States Military Academy at West Point where he was a Russian major and cyber engineering minor.
+Their youngest son was swim captain at Williams College and currently attends medical school at Wayne State, and their daughter attends grade school.